 “I dream of and advocate for a post-pandemic scientific world that facilitates greater involvement by all genders in the production of science.
 A scientific world that considers gender in making decisions on how the scientific enterprise should be organised.
 And in this, to be cognisant that the gender gap in science cannot be achieved outside of reflections on how gender intersects with other societal variables i.e. it is not enough that we focus on only gender, we have to also focus on other aspects of diversity and inclusion as part of this broad quest for transformation post-pandemic.”Dorothy Ngila, Chair: Organisation for Women in Science for the Developing World (OWSD) South Africa and member: Global Research Council Gender Working Group

-This International Day of Women and Girls in Science, we’re calling on all our members and partners to join us in celebrating the contributions of women scientists to responding to the pandemic, and in continuing to champion women and girls in science for a more resilient future.
+This International Day of Women and Girls in Science, the ISC is calling on all its members and partners to join us in celebrating the contributions of women scientists to responding to the pandemic, and in continuing to champion women and girls in science for a more resilient future.